 Discuss the frustrations of Korea as a limited and stalemated war.
 Special emphasis could be placed on the firing of MacArthur.

-Conduct a class debate over the following topics: for example, America Should Seek Peace with the Soviet Union and Communist Subversives Threaten America.
+Conduct a class debate on topics such as America Should Seek Peace with the Soviet Union and Communist Subversives Threaten America.
 Primary source readings will come from the following book: Opposing Viewpoints in American History—Volume II: From Reconstruction to the Present, San Diego, CA: Greenhaven Press, 1996.
 Another good source of debate topics is Larry Madaras and James M. SoRelle, Taking Sides—Clashing Views on Controversial Issues in American History, Volume II: Reconstruction to the Present, Connecticut: McGraw-Hill, 2000.

 Show students the following video: The Century—America’s Time (ABC Video in association with The History Channel), Volume III: 1946–1952: Best Years.
 “Exhausted but victorious, American GIs return home to a changed nation.
 The enormous task of rebuilding Europe falls to the only capable country—the U.S. But after four grueling years of battle, would we be up to the job? ”